-BER database.
+In the residential sector, solar PV is mostly installed on new homes to meet the requirements of the building regulations for use of energy from renewable sources.
+SEAI estimates the installed capacity of solar PV on new dwellings based on the BER database.
 A single electricity supplier, Electric Ireland, voluntarily offered a domestic microgeneration rate of €0.09 per kWh for micro-generation exported to the grid, including domestic solar PV.
-This rate continued to be paid to existing participants until the end of 2018, but the scheme has been closed to new entrants since the end of 2014.
-There was 1.0 MW of installed residential solar PV connected to the grid at the end of 2017, though there were no additions in 2016 or 2017
+This rate will continue to be paid to existing participants until the end of 2020, but the scheme has been closed to new entrants since the end of 2014.

-SEAI estimates the installed capacity of solar PV in the commercial/industrial sector using data from SEAI grant programmes such as Better Energy Communities and from regional energy agencies such as the Tipperary energy agency, and on a continuous ad hoc basis based on public announcements by businesses and suppliers.
+SEAI estimates the installed capacity of solar PV in the commercial/industrial sector using data from SEAI grant programmes such as Better Energy Communities and from regional energy agencies such as the Tipperary energy agency, and on a continuous basis based on public announcements by businesses and suppliers.

-In 2017, we estimate that 11 GWh of electricity was generated from solar PV, representing 0.1% of renewable electricity or 0.04% of electricity GFC.
+In 2018, we estimate that 16.7 GWh of electricity was generated from solar PV, representing 0.1% of renewable electricity or 0.04% of electricity GFC.

-In spite of its small contribution in 2017, solar PV is already growing rapidly.
-As of mid-2018 there were 245 MW of installed capacity contracted for connection to the transmission grid.
+In spite of its small contribution in 2018, solar PV is already growing rapidly.
+As of mid-2018 there were 245 MW of installed capacity contracted for connection to the transmission grid and by the end of 2019 this had increased to 706 MW.
 There is also likely to be continuing growth in the residential sector due to the renewables requirement in the building regulations for new dwellings and also due to the introduction of a capital grant for domestic solar PV in existing dwellings.